 New York State General Business Law § 771 outlines the requirements needed for a valid New York State Home Improvement Contract.
 This law was enacted to protect both businesses and consumers.

-If you are signing a Home Improvement Contract, you will want to make sure it includes the following components:
+If you are signing a Home Improvement Contract, over $500.00, you will want to make sure it includes the following components:

 - The contract must be in writing

 - Any changes to the contract must be in writing.
 All amendments shall be evidenced by a writing and shall be signed by all parties to the contract.

 - Contractor's name, address, phone number, and if applicable, license number

 - A list of things which might delay either start or completion date

 - Description of materials to be provided

 - Total amount due from the customer